Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Change the order of attribute groups

-The order of attribute groups in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes groups displayed when clicking on an entity, for example, in the product view in the *PIM* module.
+The order of attribute groups in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes groups displayed when clicking on an entity in the corresponding module, for example, in the product view in the *PIM* module.

-You can change the order to display an attribute group in a different place when creating or editing an entity.
+You can change the order to display an attribute group in a different place in the entity view.

 The procedure to change the order of attribute groups and sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.